rahul-tar/technical-documentation/technical-documentation.md

 HUMAINE (HUman Multi-Agent Immersive NEgotiation) is a new ANAC (Automated Negotiating Agents Competition) league that will premiere at the International Joint Conference on Artificial Intelligence in Yokohama, Japan in July 2020.

-In this competition, two competing agents negotiate with a human buyer who wishes to purchase various ingredients from which cakes and pancakes can be made.
+In this competition, a human buyer wishes to purchase various ingredients from which cakes and pancakes can be made and two competing seller agents negotiate with the human through dialogue in an immersive environment.
 The agents are rendered as avatars on a display, and the human interacts with them by speaking (in English) and looking at the one with whom they wish to negotiate.
 The negotiation platform uses a speech-to-text service to render the audio into text and a head-pose estimation system to infer the addressee and passes that information to each agent.
-Each agent must interpret the utterance, determine an appropriate negotiation act (such as a counteroffer, acceptance, or rejection) in light of the utterance and any other relevant context, and determine how best to render that act into an utterance and an accompanying gesture.
-Upon receiving this message from the agent and checking it for compliance with competition rules, the system causes the avatar to behave and speak as specified.
+Each agent must detect the intent of the utterance, select an appropriate negotiation act (such as a counteroffer, acceptance, or rejection) in light of the intent of the utterance and any other relevant context, and determine how best to render that act into an utterance and an accompanying gesture.
+Upon receiving this message from the agent and checking it for compliance with competition rules, the platform causes the avatar to behave and speak as specified by the agent.
 The winning agent is the one that best maximizes its utility across multiple rounds of negotiation with various humans and other agents.

 An example interaction video can be found here: